 The "pickoff point" is the point in the signal path where the audio signal is picked off the main signal and sent to the Direct Output.
 The pickoff points for Direct Output signals are selected in the Directs tab of the Patchbay page.
 The following pickoff points are available for each type of channel or bus:

 Pickoffs for Direct Outs

-Channel Type Available Pickoff Points Input-channels Top of channel Insert return Pre-Fader, or Post-Fader (configured globally in Options > Pickoffs) Output channels Top of <bus> Pre-Fader Post-Mute Post-Fader</bus>
+Channel Type Available Pickoff Points Input-channels Top of channel True Gain Insert return Pre-Fader Post-Mute Post-Fader Output channels Top of <bus> Pre-Fader Post-Mute Post-Fader</bus>